 If you've ever read my story, you will know I have never studied anything related to food business apart from the odd short courses, my background has been predominately fashion and media focused before deciding to start a food business which you all know as Gym Bites.

-However I have always loved food, but making a profession out of it is a different thing all together.
-Since started Gym Bites I have had some really great wins, but I have also made some big mistakes.
+However, I have always loved food but making a profession out of it is a different thing all together.
+Since starting Gym Bites I have had some really great wins, but I have also made some big mistakes.
 I had gotten to a place where I was stuck and was literally asking God "What should I do next?
-Whats my next move?
+What's my next move?
 Tell me what to dooooo?" - And He told me one morning at 6am in bed "Go and study your masters."

 I didn't hesitate, I opened up my phone and started searching for courses.
 The instruction was so clear, I couldn't ignore it.
 By that very afternoon I had written up my personal statement, filled out the application and applied directly to the university.
 By Wednesday I was asked to be interviewed and by Friday I was interviewed and given an unconditional offer.
 Just.
 Like.
 That.